kevin0932/demon/README.md

 ---
 # Data Formats and Compatibility

+## DeMoN
+As described in the paper, DeMoN adopts 6-parameter representation for relative motion predictions, i.e., 3-element angle-axis representation for relative rotation, and x-,y-,z-values for relative translations.
+Such relative pose representation corresponds to the extrinsic parameters in the camera matrices, which should be the same with COLMAP.
+For angle-axis representations, there are codes in the scripts that do the conversion to other formats.

+The inputs to DeMoN are images of any types but their size should be adapted to 256*192 with the intrinsic adjustment process.
+The outputs of DeMoN are defaultly stored in HDF5 files.
+Be aware that the depth prediction has already scaled with DeMoN estimated scale factors and DeMoN defaultly does not store/output the scale factor predictions.
+Here, the code has been adapted so that those DeMoN estimated scale factors are outputed!

+## COLMAP

+## Theia

 ---
 # FAQs (for the problems I met during my thesis, mainly on the installation or setups)